An Impossibility Result for Reconstruction in a Degree-Corrected Planted-Partition Model: Introduction

+In the present paper we extend results in \cite{MoNeSly15} to the degree-corrected setting.
+More specifically, we prove that when $(a-b)^2 \PHItwo \leq q(a+b)$, it is information-theoretically impossible to estimate the spins in a way positively correlated with the true community structure based only on a single observation of the graph without knowing the weights.

-In a follow-up paper \cite{GuLeMa16}, we show that above the threshold (i.e., $(a-b)^2 \PHItwo > 2(a+b)$), reconstruction is possible based on the second eigenvector of the so-called non-backtracking matrix.
+In a follow-up paper \cite{GuLeMa16}, we show that \textbf{in the two-community setting} above the threshold (i.e., $(a-b)^2 \PHItwo > 2(a+b)$), reconstruction is possible based on the second eigenvector of the so-called non-backtracking matrix.
 This is an extension of the results in \cite{BoLeMa15} for the \emph{ordinary} Stochastic Block Model.